I firmly believe that this is THE bodybuilder’s diet. Nothing is going to pack on mass quite like it.

-You are about to be introduced to a new diet that will allow you to build new slabs of muscle without adding any body fat.
+You are about to be introduced to a diet that will allow you to build NEW slabs of muscle without adding any body fat.

 You CAN build MAXIMUM muscle without adding fat, but ONLY if you control the body’s release of insulin.
 This nutritional approach will take care of this without you having to think about it.

 I believe GLAD to be the current best approach to bodybuilding nutrition because you:

 - Reap the benefits of the POWERFUL anabolic hormone insulin on muscle growth

 - Have less, if any, lipogenesis i.e. creation of body fat

 - Naturally MAXIMIZE serum testosterone & growth hormone through lower insulin levels and sufficient dietary fats